imranhsayed/nextjs-headless-wordpress/README.md

 # END WordPress
 ```

-2. If front-end isn't throwing some other error.
+2. If front-end is throwing some other error.

 - Check if all the required WordPress plugins form `backend/plugins-collection` are active.
 - Ensure you have updated the block registry from WordPress backend > GraphQL Gutenberg